ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

 .. activecode:: pokeImages
    :language: java
+   :autograde: unittest
    :datafile: pokemon.csv

    This program reads in some of the data from the pokemon file into a List of lines.
-Complete the main method to print out a random pokemon name and its image using the split method. :autograde: unittest to be added.
+Complete the main method to print out a random pokemon name and its image using the split method.
    ~~~~
    import java.io.*;
    import java.util.*;